 The agreement to allow UWSCC payroll deductions is a part of the history of our state.
 This agreement was founded by the auto industry and unions after World War II.
 Our United Way was to provide a system for everyone to be able to give a donation, per paycheck throughout the year, to ensure human services were available year-round.

 The concept began as one hour's pay per month divided through pay periods.
 The idea was if everyone working gave and every business allowed payroll deductions, services would be consistent and maintained in every community - for their residents and by their own residents.

 Every United Way raises funds to be used in their own community for residents of that community; the connecting thread between United Ways is that very philosophy.
 To be specific, funds raised in St. Clair County are distributed to programs that provide services to residents of St. Clair County.
 This philosophy is what makes UWSCC more important now than ever.

 The economic conditions and extended high unemployment rates in our community mean people we know are in need of help.
 Many never have needed assistance before.

 The programs funded through UWSCC are those that assure a standard of living for all of us.
-But those programs only exist to the extent that donations are available.
-Helping our neighbors is something we all believe in and the UWSCC provides an affordable, accountable way to do that.
+However, those programs only exist to the extent that donations are available.
+Helping our neighbors is something we all believe in and UWSCC provides an affordable, accountable way to do that.

 Additionally, our United Way always works as a coordinating agency, forming alliances among service providers to address emerging needs as times change.
 Our Medical Equipment Loan Closet and Community Dental Clinic are two examples.